The Trinity Doctrine Nullifies the Power of the Resurrection

 The fact is that the power of the resurrection in the followers of Christ comes by having the same faith of Christ; the same faith that he had.
 Righteousness comes by believing and doing because faith without works is dead.

-True faith in Christ means not only to believe that he rose from the dead, but to believe that we too can attain the same resurrection becoming 'fruits' also.
+True faith in Christ means not only to believe that he rose from the dead, but to believe that we too can attain the same resurrection becoming 'fruit' also.

 Paul stated that we obtain the resurrection by pressing forward to the prize of the high calling of Christ.

 …the RIGHTEOUSNESS FROM GOD THAT DEPENDS ON FAITH—that I may know him and the POWER OF HIS RESURRECTION, and may share his sufferings, BECOMING LIKE HIM IN HIS DEATH, that by any means possible I MAY ATTAIN THE RESURRECTION FROM THE DEAD – Philippians 3:9-10